 Internal and External Penetration Testing

-Penetration testing, also commonly referred to as pen testing, is a vital component to every effective cybersecurity program.
-It is used to test the efficacy of an organization’s security controls and to help answer the question; “How hackable are we?”
+Penetration testing, also commonly referred to as pen testing, is a vital component of every effective cybersecurity program.
+Not to be confused with web application penetration testing, traditional internal and external penetration testing is used to test the efficacy of an organization’s security controls and to help answer the question; “How hackable are we?”
 Organizations can trust the security consultants at Partners in Regulatory Compliance to assist in answering this question.
-Penetration testing isn’t just a “one and done” service.
+Penetration testing (pen testing) isn’t just a “one and done” service.
 According to the InfoSec Institute, it should be performed whenever:

 - Security system discovers new threats by attackers.